 ☐ For students who have Identified Learning or Support Needs, copies of reports/results of specialist language and learning support services dated within the last 3 years

 ☐ A Confidential Letter of Reference

 from a current academic subject teacher.
 The letter must be emailed directly to JIS Admissions by the teacher and should be dated within 6 months of your child's first day of school.

 Once you begin your online application, you will receive an invoice for the application fee.
 Click

 to view the application fee page

-Your application is considered complete only after you have submitted all the requirements listed on your child’s individual applicant checklist.
-Only completed applications will continue on to the next steps, Testing and/or Interview, and the Admissions Review.
+For your application to be considered complete, you must submit all requirements listed on your child’s individual applicant checklist.
+Only complete applications will continue on to the next steps, Testing and/or Interview, and the Admissions Review.

 JIS receives a large number of applications every month.
 We suggest that if you believe you have completed all your requirements, send us an email to confirm completion.

 Step Four: Testing and Interview